-Pursuant to a loan agreement with a company with common directors, dated September 4, 2012, for the sum of \$275,000, interest is payable quarterly at prime plus two percent per annum.
-The outstanding balance is repayable on demand, which the Company, in its sole discretion, can elect to repay by the issuance of common shares.
+Pursuant to a loan agreement with a company with common directors, dated September 4, 2012, for the sum of \$275,000, interest was payable quarterly at prime plus two percent per annum.
+The outstanding balance was repayable on demand, which the Company, in its sole discretion, could elect to repay by the issuance of common shares.
+On June 30, 2016 the Company issued 1,488,235 common shares in settlement of the amount outstanding under the loan agreement of \$253,000.

-H. Financial Condition, Liquidity and Capital Resources
+J. Financial Condition, Liquidity and Capital Resources

-As at April 30, 2016, the Company had a working capital deficiency of \$1,199,632 (July 31, 2015 - \$1,619,503).
-Where possible, the Company has been reducing general and administration costs, negotiating extended payment terms of its trade payables, and reviewing its capital expenditure plan and future commitments to identify opportunities to reduce or delay spending and payments.
+As at July 31, 2016, the Company had a working capital deficiency of \$640,867 (2015 - \$1,619,503).
+Where possible, the Company has been negotiating settlement of or extending payment terms of its payables and reviewing its capital expenditure plan and future commitments to identify opportunities to reduce or delay spending and payments.